anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/40-application-access-exercise.md

 At this point we should rember that Kubernetes is not a fully featured platform but rather platform for building platforms [4].
 So in contrast to technologies such as Cloud Foundry [5] there is no such thing as a Service Binding as defined in the Open Service Broker API [6] where application developers can bind apps to service instances such as PostgreSQL with a single command.
 This will then create a dedicated database user which will be deleted if the application is unbound from the service.
 Obviously, this requires a service broker such as the a9s Data Services [7] to be implemented and integrated with Cloud Foundry, to be fair.
 To be even more fair, it is possible to integrate Service Brokers to Kubernetes using the Service Catalog extension [8].
 However, this training is about bare Kubernetes.

 With the absense of Service Bindings we fall back to using Kubernetes Secrets as covered in earlier chapters.
-But who creates the Secrets?
-Exactly, you do!
+But who you have to create and manage these Secrets by yourself.

 {POD using the existing secret}